 Each country may refer to them by their own name and signpost them accordingly.
 The Portuguese and Spanish signpost them as Area de servicio para autocaravanas.

-Portugal is one of the best countries in western Europe for free camping.
+Portugal is one of the best countries for free camping in western Europe.
 There are lots of places where it’s possible to free camp, either by the beach or further inland.

 The Portuguese have officially banned free camping in the Algarve.
 Yet outside of summer the police do tolerate responsible free camping.